-When you configure SecureAuth to send log data to USM Appliance, you can use the SecureAuth plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your SecureAuth to send log data to USM Appliance, you can use the SecureAuth plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 |Device Type||Network Access Control|

 Before you configure the SecureAuth integration, you must have the IP address of the USM Appliance sensor.

 The SecureAuth plugin in USM Appliance can process syslog messages sent directly to the USM Appliance sensor or through NXLog.
 If you plan to use syslog directly, follow the instructions in "Configure SecureAuth to Send Syslog;" if you plan to use NXLog instead, follow the instructions in "Configure NXLog on Windows," both included below.

 To configure SecureAuth to send syslog messages to USM Appliance